sparcules/Spark_Pixels/README.md

    bool brightnessControl;
  ```

 7. Finally, let's keep the boolean flag updated in the **updateAuxSwitches** function.
 Add the auxSwitchId (previously defined) to the switch statement.
-Add the boolean flag under that case, then simply set it equal to *auxSwitchStruct[getAuxSwitchIndexFromID(id)].auxSwitchState*.
+Add the boolean flag under that case, then simply set it equal to *auxSwitchStruct[getAuxSwitchIndexFromID(id)].auxSwitchState*, and return the result.
 This function only updates one flag at a time.
-  **Also don't forget to return 1 (TRUE).** Returning 0 from this function will result in the app getting a *Failed to Update* error, resulting in some squirrely results.
+If your switch ID isn't found in this function, you will get a *Failed to Update* error in the app, possibly resulting in some squirrely results.
 Meaning the switch could still update but not properly show it in the app.

   ```
    /**Update local Aux Switch variables int updateAuxSwitches(int id) {
     switch(id) {
         case ASO:
-            autoShutOff = auxSwitchStruct[getAuxSwitchIndexFromID(id)].auxSwitchState;
+            return autoShutOff = auxSwitchStruct[getAuxSwitchIndexFromID(id)].auxSwitchState;
-            return 1;
         case LIGHTSENSOR:
-            brightnessControl = auxSwitchStruct[getAuxSwitchIndexFromID(id)].auxSwitchState;
+            return brightnessControl = auxSwitchStruct[getAuxSwitchIndexFromID(id)].auxSwitchState;
-            return 1;
     }
     return -1;
 }